 The City has included Program 5 to complete this rezone by December 31, 2024.
-Including Site 82, capacity for a total of 331 units to accommodate lower-income household will developable and included in the City's RHNA inventory following the completion of this rezone.
+Capacity for a total of 576 units to accommodate lower-income households, 228 units to accommodate moderate-income households, and 38 units to accommodate above moderate-income households will be developable and included in the City's RHNA inventory following the completion of this rezone.

-Table 10-7 identifies the candidate sites for rezoning to high-density residential.
-If the candidate sites to meet the RHNA shortfall identified are replaced with alternatives, the City will ensure that the rezone provides sufficient acreage to meet the shortfall.
+Table 10-7 identifies the sites for rezoning to high-density residential.
+If any of the identified sites to meet the RHNA shortfall are replaced with alternatives, the City will ensure that the rezone provides sufficient acreage to meet the shortfall.
 Figures 10-1 through 10-4 identify the locations of these sites.